stevemayhew/DASH-IF-IOP/01-live2vod.inc.md

 * For all cases the _PeriodDuration_ is preferably signaled by removing the `Period@start` attribute for each Period and setting the `Period@duration` attribute to <em>PeriodDuration</em>.
 However, setting the `Period@start`attribute may also be used.
 Also, to signal the <em>PeriodDuration</em> of the last Period, the `MPD@mediaPresentationDuration` attribute may be used (NOTE: CHECK PRECEDENCE).

 ### Scheduled and Bounded Live Service transitioned to VoD {#corr:scheduled}
-In the specific scenario for a scheduled service, for which the start and end times of the live and VOD service co-incide, it is recommended that for the live service, the `MPD@availabilityStartTime` is set as the availability time of the initial Period, and the `Period@start` of the first Period of the live service is set to 0.
+In the specific scenario for a scheduled service, for which the start and end times of the live and VOD service coincide, it is recommended that for the live service, the `MPD@availabilityStartTime` is set as the availability time of the initial Period, and the `Period@start` of the first Period of the live service is set to 0.

 If this is the case, the operations documented in the common aspects in clause [[#corr:common]] are significantly simplified and no changes to period timing are needed.
 The only modifications to the MPD are as follows:
 * adding the attribute `MPD@mediaPresentationDuration`